-Most startups, working with a combination of internal (founders, plus staff) and external resources (agencies and freelancers), invest in a mix of organic and paid campaigns across a range of channels and platforms, usually no more than ten.
+Most startups work with a combination of internal (founders, plus staff) and external resources (agencies and freelancers).
+They invest in a mix of organic and paid campaigns across a range of channels and platforms, usually no more than ten.

 2: Sales Leads Pipeline

 Now that you have a scalable source of leads you need to qualify them as a sales prospect.
 Do they fit your customer profile?
 Do they need your software, and if so, can they pay?